 Ice cream is one of the many dairy products consumed around the world.
-It is combined with other ingredients and flavors, and it is frozen using unique methods to make a soft, creamy product.
-Although ice cream had been enjoyed for many years, its popularity was spiked by the widespread use of refrigeration.
-The product is now produced in various forms such as frozen yogurt and sorbet and sometimes it made with unconventional flavours.
+Combined with other ingredients and flavors, and it is frozen using unique methods to make a soft, creamy product.
+Although ice cream has been enjoyed for many years, its popularity spiked by the widespread use of refrigeration.
+The product comes in various forms, such as frozen yogurt and sorbet, and sometimes it made with unconventional flavors.

 Ice Cream Consumption In New Zealand